 Real Co-Parents: Caroline Kelley

-Caroline Kelley is a divorced mother of two who says TalkingParents made an immediate impact on how she and her co-parent communicate.
+Caroline K. is a divorced mom of two who says TalkingParents helped her co-parenting situation.

 Caroline Kelley has two children with her ex-husband.
 When the two split up, their daughter was four and their son was two.
 Kelley and her ex were married for nearly eight years when they got divorced.